DUNE-DAQ/daq-buildtools/docs/README.md

 ```
 ...and this will build `listrev` in the local `./build` subdirectory and then install it as a package either in the local `./install` subdirectory or in whatever you pointed `DBT_INSTALL_DIR` to.

-Run `dbt-create.py -l` in order to list all available frozen releases.

 ### Working with more repos